 Jaw stiffness can develop a few weeks or sometimes months after treatment.
 The amount of stiffness varies from person to person.

 An easy way to check how wide your mouth can open is to try to put three fingers vertically between your lower and upper front teeth.
-If you can only manage one or two fingers, you may have a stiff jaw.
+If you can only manage 1 or 2 fingers, you may have a stiff jaw.

 Jaw exercises can help reduce stiffness and pain.
 They help to stretch the tissues and strengthen the muscles in your jaw.
-When they are done regularly, they help to increase the amount you can open your mouth.
+When you do them regularly, they help to increase the amount you can open your mouth.

-Your SLT, physiotherapist or restorative dentist will show you what jaw stretches to do, how long to hold each stretch and how many times to repeat them.
+Your SLT, physiotherapist or restorative dentist will show you what jaw stretches to do, how long to hold each stretch for and how many times to repeat them.
 They may also give you aids to help you gently stretch the jaw muscles.
 Wooden spatulas are often used.
 You place the spatulas between your upper and lower front teeth for a certain amount of time each day.
-You increase the number of spatulas you put into your mouth over time and so gradually stretch the jaw muscles.
+You increase the number of spatulas you put into your mouth over time.
+This will gradually stretch the jaw muscles.

-There are also hand-operated devices such as TheraBite® or OraStretch® that you put inside your mouth to gently stretch the jaw muscles.
+There are also hand-operated devices such as TheraBite® or OraStretch®.
+You put these inside your mouth to gently stretch the jaw muscles.

-If pain in your jaw gets worse during jaw exercises, stop doing them and contact your SLT or physiotherapist for advice.
+If pain in your jaw gets worse during jaw exercises, you should stop and contact your SLT or physiotherapist for advice.